tfeldmann/organize/README.md

 # Installs the pre release with text extraction utils.
 pip install -U organize-tool[textract] --pre

+# If you use pipx (which is awesome) you can run:
+pipx install --pip-args="--pre" --force organize-tool
 ```

 The new version should be *much* faster and fixes a lot of bugs.
 It also comes with